AYA Financial Aid Policy & Procedures

 Procedure for Requesting and Getting Financial Aid

 Any family requiring financial aid should approach the Business Office Manager for an Application for Financial Assistance.
+The form can also be downloaded by clicking here.

 Said family will then complete the application and submit it to the Business Office Manager with all supporting documentation.